arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ## Goals

-- Build an Arduino layer script using RPC to handle bi-directional sensor readings or data traffic on Portenta X8.
+- Build an Arduino layer script using RPC to handle sensor readings or data traffic on Portenta X8.
-- Build a multi-protocol script to manage WiFi and LoRa connectivity to handle data traffic on the Linux layer of Portenta X8.
+- Build a multi-protocol script to manage MQTT protocol and LoRa connectivity to handle data traffic on the Linux layer of Portenta X8.
 - Assemble both layer scripts to build an operational multi-protocol gateway using Portenta X8 and Max Carrier.

 ### Required Hardware and Software